kyma-incubator/compass/components/connector/README.md

 # Connector

-The Connector component takes care of issuing client certificates for applications and runtimes.
-More details can be found in the [Compass](../../docs/compass/) and [Connector](../../docs/connector/) documentation.
+You can use the Connector component to issue client certificates for applications and runtimes.
+For more information, see the [Compass](../../docs/compass/) and [Connector](../../docs/connector/) documentation.

 ## Development

-> **NOTE:** Connector requires the Director component for One-Time Token generation.
-Read [this](../director/README.md) document to learn how to run it.
+> **NOTE:** To issue an one-time token (OTT) the Connector component requires the Director component.
+To learn how to run the Director component, see [Director](../director/README.md).

 After you introduce changes in the GraphQL schema, run the `gqlgen.sh` script.
 To run the Connector, use the following command: